CommanderFoo/Core-Dialogue-System-Docs/docs/call-events.md

 Call events is a way for you to use the `Events` API to connect to an event.
 This is useful if you need to do perform something when a player opens a dialogue, or an entry is displayed.

-The `call_event` property supports infinite parameters that will be passed to your handler.
+The `call_event` property supports infinite parameters that will be passed to your handler, the first parameter passed to your handler is the object for either `Conversation`, `Entry`, or `Choice`.

 So for example, the `call_event` property can be set like so where the first part of the string is the event name.